-Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the noncompliance and internal control over compliance findings that are presented in its corrective action plan at the end of this report.
-The District is responsible for preparing a corrective action plan to address each finding.
-The District's responses and corrective action plan were not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the noncompliance finding that is presented in its corrective action plan at the end of this report.
+The District is responsible for preparing a corrective action plan to address the finding.
+The District's response and corrective action plan were not subjected to the other auditing procedures applied in the audit of compliance, and accordingly, we express no opinion on them.